Interested in joining our January 2025 batch? Applications opens on September 30, 2024.

 WEEK 1 Introduction to Natural Language (NL) Why is it hard to process a natural language?
 Levels of Language Processing, Linguistic Fundamentals for NLP

-WEEK 2 Text Processing and Preprocessing: Tokenization, Normalization, Stop word removal, Stemming, lemmatization, Morphological Analysis & Finite State Transducers, Part-of-speech tagging and Named entities
+WEEK 2 Text Processing and Preprocessing: Tokenization, Normalization, Stop word removal, Stemming, lemmatization, Morphological Analysis & Finite State Transducers (Code demo: Tokenization, Stop-Word-Removel, Stemming, Lemmatization)

-WEEK 4 Syntax and Parsing: Constituency parsing, Dependency parsing, Parsing algorithms
+WEEK 4 Syntax and Parsing: Constituency parsing, Dependency parsing, Parsing algorithms; Meaning Representation: Logical Semantics, Semantic Role Labelling (Code demo: Transition-based Parser, Graph-based parser, SRL-CRF (Prop bank.))

-WEEK 6 -Language Models: n-gram and Word2Vec, GloVe -Discourse Processing: Anaphora and Coreference Resolution and Discourse Connectives.
-Machine Translation
+WEEK 5 Distributional Semantics, n-gram and Word2Vec, GloVe; Discourse Processing: Anaphora and Coreference Resolution and Discourse Connectives.
+Machine Translation (Code demo: Word2Vec, Glove, openNMT)

-WEEK 9 Transformers, Self-attention Mechanism, Sub-word tokenization, Positional encoding, Pre-trained Language Models (PLMs): BERT, GPT, etc. Fine-tuning and transfer learning (Code demo: Transformers)
+WEEK 7 Transformers, Self-attention Mechanism, Sub-word tokenization, Positional encoding, Pre-trained Language Models (PLMs): BERT, GPT, etc. Fine-tuning and transfer learning (Code demo: Transformers).

 + Show all weeks